We've collected some of Randy Turner's best work for the Free Press, and we've turned off our paywall on these stories.

 Hey there, time traveller!

-Turner was nominated seven times for a National Newspaper Award, winning it twice.
-He wrote three books for the newspaper, including Back in the Bigs and The First Season, both about the return of the National Hockey League to Winnipeg.
+Turner was nominated for a National Newspaper Award seven times, winning the prestigious award twice, and wrote three books for the Free Press including Back in the Bigs and The First Season, which were both about the return of the NHL and the Jets to Winnipeg.

 He was the first winner of the Manitoba Hockey Hall of Fame's Ed Sweeney Memorial Award for raising awareness of Manitoba's hockey history with Back in the Bigs.

 Turner was huge fan favourite on Twitter, with 65,000 followers, and he never missed an opportunity to share his thoughts on the Jets, Blue Bombers and a wide range of sports with his dry sense of humour.

 "The advent of Twitter allowed that wit to truly shine through in recent years.
 His easy-going, every-man personality will be missed by his family and the wide network of friends and readers he leaves behind," Richardson said.